ericsonga/TeacherCSP/_sources/CSPIntroDecisions/ch12_exercises.rst

         .. tab:: Question

            Finish the conditional on line 3 to print "You can go out!" if either cleanedRoom or finishedHomework is true (not 0).
+It should always print "All done" as well.

            .. activecode::  ch12ex5q
                 :nocodelens: